-If you prepay a rental property expense - such as insurance or interest on money borrowed - that covers a period of 12 months or less AND the period ends on or before 30 June 2005, you can claim an immediate deduction.
+If you prepay a rental property expense - such as insurance or interest on money borrowed - that covers a period of 12 months or less AND the period ends on or before 30 June 2007, you can claim an immediate deduction.
 A prepayment that doesn't meet these criteria AND is \$1,000 or more may have to be spread over two or more years.
 This is also the case if you carry on your rental activity as a business and have not elected to be taxed under the simplified tax system for small businesses.

-For more information see the publication Deductions for prepaid expenses.
-To find out how to get a copy of this publication, see the inside back cover.
+For more information see the publication Deductions for prepaid expenses 2006 (NAT 4170-6.2006).

-EXPENSES YOU CAN'T CLAIM
+EXPENSES FOR WHICH YOU CAN'T CLAIM DEDUCTIONS

-Expenses you are not able to claim include:
+Expenses for which you are not able to claim deductions include:

-- acquisition and disposal costs - expenses not actually incurred by you, such as water or electricity charges borne by your tenants, and - expenses that are not related to rental of a property, such as expenses connected to your own use of a holiday home that you rent out for part of the year.
+- acquisition and disposal costs - expenses not actually incurred by you, such as water or electricity charges borne by your tenants, and - expenses that are not related to the rental of a property, such as expenses connected to your own use of a holiday home that you rent out for part of the year.